plbenveniste/plbenveniste.github.io/_pages/projects.md

 ### Motivation

-As part of the class \textit{Object Recognition and Computer Vision} given by Ivan Laptev, Jean Ponce, Cordelia Schmid and Josef Sivic at ENS Paris Saclay, I had to complete a bird image classification.
+As part of the class _Object Recognition and Computer Vision_ given by Ivan Laptev, Jean Ponce, Cordelia Schmid and Josef Sivic at ENS Paris Saclay, I had to complete a bird image classification.
 The objective of this project was to code a Neural Network in order to classify birds amongst 20 breeds.

 In order to address this problem I focused on 3 strategies.
 I worked on these strategies independently in order to esti- mate the impact it had on the results of the classification.
 The strategies I looked at were the following ones :
  - I worked on improving the dataset and augmenting it.